 If you are a risk-averse investor, you may want to invest in mutual funds over equity.
 You should choose equity investments if you are willing to accept risks, want to build money quickly, and desire a high degree of liquidity.
 In the same way, investors who don't want to spend time scrutinising the market but want a stable return should go for mutual funds.

 Investing can be a little complicated, and you may feel overwhelmed when it comes to choosing the right option.
-Understandably, you feel curious why some people opt for stocks while others prefer mutual funds.
+Understandably, you feel curious as to why some people opt for stocks while others prefer mutual funds.
 There is no denying that both equities and mutual funds come with their own set of advantages and also a few disadvantages, but as an investor, you need to make the final decision.

 No. Equity involves investment in individual shares of a corporation, but mutual funds involve creating a pool of money from various investors and then investing it in the stock market.